Africa – it's my home, and offers something unique for everyone; from diverse landscapes and culture, to vibrant cities and unspoilt wilderness.

 After school I studied a years diploma in Travel and Tourism, before beginning my varied career in tourism.
 I worked at Groot Constantia Wine Estate, and then managed some guest houses, before spending time in the US.
 When I returned in 1997, I started working for a leading groups and incentives tour operator, before moving with my MD who started the first internet-based African travel company in 1999.

-I then moved on to research Mozambique’s Bazaruto Archipelago, Seychelles and Zambia’s South Luangwa National Park, North Luangwa, Lower Zambezi National Park, Livingstone and Kafue.
+I then moved on to research Mozambique’s Bazaruto Archipelago, Seychelles and Zambia’s South Luangwa National Park, North Luangwa, Liuwa Plain, Lower Zambezi National Park, Kafue and Livingstone.

-My most recent trip was to Zambia's remote Liuwa Plain National park, and prior to that Botswana's Okavango Delta.
-Two completely different areas, but both equally as fascinating.
+My most recent trips have been to Zimbabwe, exploring Hwange National Park and Mana Pools.
+Two very different areas, but both equally as fascinating.

-I’ve been privileged throughout my 20-odd years in travel to experience some incredible destinations, but the sunny shores of Cape Town have now enticed me back home, and it’s where I plan to stay.
-I operate a satellite office for Expert Africa in Kommetjie, and feel I have the best of both worlds - living in Cape Town, and still connected, daily, to the UK.
+I’ve been privileged throughout my 25-years in travel to experience some incredible destinations, but the sunny shores of Cape Town enticed me back home.
+I operate a satellite office for Expert Africa in the seaside village of Kommetjie, and feel I have the best of both worlds - living in Cape Town, and still connected, daily, to the UK.

 Lucy's most recent Africa trips